adeptio-project/adeptio/doc/README.md

 ### OSX

-Drag ADE-Qt to your applications folder, and then run ADE-Qt.
+Drag Adeptio-Qt to your applications folder, and then run Adeptio-Qt.

 ### Need Help?